 Consider outreach as the on-going activity that your brand does naturally.
 That is not to say you shouldn't make time for it, rather that it's about being who you are.
 Outreach spreads your message, your overall promise ("global proposition"), your vision for the world, so that new people can discover your brand.

 On the plus side, Outreach has many benefits.
 A good blog post can get a huge amount of valuable traffic.
-(For example, my post on “The Top 10 Skills for Web Designers” has been viewed 472 times by 366,000 different people since I published it in June 2010, and still gets traffic today.
-Consider how much you would have to pay to reach that many people using PPC!)
+(For example, a blog post I wrote on "The Top 10 Skills for Web Designers" has been viewed 472 times by 366,000 different people since I published it in June 2010, and was still getting traffic at the time of writing.
+Consider how much you would have to pay to reach that many people using ads!)

 On the down side, some marketers don't like Outreach because it is long-term and practically impossible to measure.
 However, I don't think that's a good enough reason to ignore it.